 9. Valuing Innovation At The Top

-The values of an executive suite are communicated down through the rest of the organization.
-This can express itself in all sorts of ways, big and small, but even the flattest managerial structure has people who are looked up to and who lead the way on values.
+The values of an executive suite are communicated through the rest of the organization.
+This can express itself in all sorts of ways, big and small.
+But even the flattest managerial structure has people who are looked up to and who lead the way on values.

 If you’re looking to build a better innovation strategy, we can help.
-Our tools help great teams create great ideas.
+Our tools help great teams create great ideas, get a demo here.